gchq/sleeper/docs/01-getting-started.md

 ### Deployment environment

 You can use the AWS CDK to create an EC2 instance in a VPC that is suitable for deploying Sleeper.
 A local Docker image contains the necessary dependencies and scripts to do this.
-Run these commands to install a CLI for working with the local Docker image:
+Run the below commands to install a CLI for working with the local Docker image.
+The \[version\] can be `main` or a version like `v0.x.0`.

 ```bash
 curl "https://raw.githubusercontent.com/gchq/sleeper/[version]/scripts/local/install.sh" -o ./sleeper-install.sh